Welcome to Brian's Bits, where Brian gets to share at length about various topics stirring inside of him.

 In my own life and situations, I have pondered these questions long and deep.
 As I have been training my children lately, I feel that I have gain some clarity and peace about them.

-My daughter Joanne turned 19 in January of this year, and my son Jeremy turned 18 a week later.
-In the Spring, I felt led by God to implement some changes which would help them achieve the goal of becoming independent, responsible, self-supporting adults as soon as possible.
+My two oldest children turned 19 and 18 at the beginning of the year.
+In the Spring, I decided to implement some changes which would help them achieve the goal of becoming independent, responsible, self-supporting adults as soon as possible.

 The main change I made was that, aside from housing, food and insurance, they would have to pay all the rest of their monthly living expenses themselves.
 I had come to realize that there is no real responsibility without financial responsibility.
 The one who pays is ultimately the one who is responsible.